image

 1. Do I Need Prior Background in Floral Design or Some Special Artistic Talent To Attend Rittners?

-2. How Many Courses Do I Have to Take To Learn Professional Floral Design at Rittners?
+2. How Many Courses Do I Have to Take To Learn Floral Design at Rittners?

 3. After I Learn the Basics, Do You Offer More Advanced Courses?

-5. What's The Difference Between Your Day, Evening & Five Week Courses
+4. What's The Difference Between Your Day, Evening & Shorter Day Concentrated Courses

 9. Your Comments So Far Seem To Reflect Professional Use.
 What If I Just Want To Do This As A Hobby?